boyum/sindre-is/sometimes-blogging/010-dependabot-protips.md

 ## Grouping

 Ever had Dependabot create seven PRs for the same dependency update?
 If you're working with dependencies like Storybook, you probably have.
 To make it a little smarter, we can tell it to group certain dependencies.
-The `groups` keyword lets us create a new group and specify by regex which dependencies should be grouped together.
+The `groups` keyword lets us create a new group and specify by a pattern which dependencies should be grouped together.

 ```yml
 version: 2